 HRSD records information on wastewater problems outside of HRSD's system in a Non-District Spill Reporting Form (see Appendix C).
 This form is filled out by the appropriate Supervisor and forwarded to the NS or SS Interceptor Systems Chief as well as the Permits Manager for review.
 Water Quality creates a new record in the separate database for the Non-District Spill Reporting Form.
-Interceptor Systems will coordinate with Water Quality and HRSD's Special Assistant for Compliance Assurance who will provide a copy of the approved Reporting Form to the Locality where the event has occurred.
+Interceptor Systems will coordinate with Water Quality who will provide a copy of the approved Reporting Form to the Locality where the event has occurred.
 A list of Locality contacts is included in Appendix C.